JonTRichardson/mkpw/README.md

 Experimental password generator

 # Intro
-This project is a password generator.
+My goal with this project is to explore password generation.
 I set out to do something useful, explore information, randomness and security and to have fun making something.
+Beyond the exploration, I hope it can provide utilitarian value by providing tools for you to generate your own passwords.
+I provided a class heirarchy designed to be derived from.
+For my own passwords, I use my own derived class, which I don't include in this repository.

 I can’t guarantee that you can use this to make passwords secure enough for your needs, but I've taken a stab at providing some building blocks.